 In their living room, they smiled and laughed weakly as they talked softly of nights by the fire, or their many Christmases, the shared kisses and slow dances and little bits of life scattered in every corner of the room.

 They moved on.

 In the music room, Feliciano played a song on the harp for his brother, something slow and sweet, mournful.
 And Lovino accompanied him on the violin, silent all the while.
-The three cats sat weakly at Lovino's feet, listening to the music one last time.
+The two cats sat weakly at Lovino's feet, listening to the music one last time.
 They played a bit on the piano, Feliciano played a few old and familiar tunes on the flute, they strummed the strings of their guitars one last time.

 They looked out the windows, at what remained of their orchards, fields, crops, the flowers and all the gardens.
 Wilted and burned away, now.
 But they remembered.
 They remembered working hard together to cultivate the soil of this beautiful earth and produce fresh fruit, to sell and to eat.
 The days spent playing and soaking each other with the hose more than getting any actual work done.
 Or some days lazing about in the shade beneath the trees, just watching the clouds go by.

 Feliciano led the way upstairs.

 The art room was next.
 So many beautiful paintings and sculptures, pottery works and glass works and any type of hand-created beauty- it was there, all around the room, in stacks, on shelves, sometimes still on easels.
 Memories of messy paint-fights and portrait sessions, shared sketch-work and paintings that contained the strokes of both their brushes filled their mind as the scent of paint and clay filled their lungs as they breathed in.